- EYFS Curriculum Overview 2022-2023 (1.51MB)

-Literacy – Our main scheme is ‘Letters and Sounds’ this provides the foundation for learning in phonics, reading and writing.
-We use a variety of reading materials which closely match the progression in ‘Letters and Sounds’.
+Literacy – Our main scheme is ‘Anima Phonics’ this provides the foundation for learning in phonics, reading and writing.
+We use a variety of reading materials which closely match the progression in the scheme.

 |Mathematics – Children develop their understanding of number, shape, space and measure through hands on experiences.||Understanding the World – The children learn about the world around them including people, the natural environment and technology.||Expressive Arts and Design – The children explore a wide range of media and use their imagination in music, art and role-play.|

 This is central to the children’s learning.
 Children have access to indoors and outdoors areas and take part in purposeful play.
 Children learn through: playing and exploring, active learning and through creating and thinking critically.